-The training year begins on August 1 and ends on July 31.We have three doctoral internship positions available each year.
-Applicants must have attended an APA accredited doctoral program.
-To apply to our program, applicants must have completed their comprehensive exams and successfully proposed their dissertation.
-Applicants must have a minimum of 500 face-to-face intervention hours certified by their Director of Clinical Training at time of application and have completed all necessary coursework prior to the start of our internship (August 1 each year).
+The training year begins on August 1 and ends on July 31.
+We have three doctoral internship positions available each year.
+Applicants:

+- Must have attended an APA-accredited doctoral program; - Must have completed their comprehensive exams and successfully proposed their dissertation; - Must have a minimum of 450 face-to-face intervention hours certified by their Director of Clinical Training at the time of their application, and completed all necessary coursework prior to the start of our internship (August 1 each year).

 We prefer applicants who have demonstrated experience with a college-age population and who can speak clearly to this experience in their cover letter, essays, and letters of recommendation.
+Additional consideration is provided to those who have successfully defended their dissertation prior to the beginning of the training year.

 Pacific CAPS is a very active unit within the larger Division of Student Life, and we maintain strong collaborative relationships with our partners throughout the university.
-Doctoral Psychology Interns conduct group therapy, individual therapy, and, on rare occasions, couples therapy during their tenure with us.
-We also have an assessment component in our program that includes interns utilizing outcome assessments (CCAPS) for each client, conducting one psychological assessment battery per year based on referral questions composed by a fellow intern, and occasionally providing mandated substance use assessments (BASICS and SAHMSA) for students referred by Student Conduct or Housing and Residential Life.
+Doctoral Psychology Interns conduct group therapy, individual therapy, and couples therapy during their tenure with us.
+We also have an assessment component in our program that includes interns utilizing outcome assessments (CCAPS) for each client, learning about and conducting ADHD assessments for the college-aged population, and occasionally providing substance use assessments (BASICS and SAHMSA) for students referred by Student Conduct and Community Standards or Residential Life & Housing.

 Additionally, interns participate in various outreach programs sponsored by CAPS throughout the training year and are expected to be involved in both the development and presentation of these programs.
 Interns are typically scheduled 40 hours a week from 8:00am to 5:00pm.
 Due to the nature of college counseling and university work, there are times throughout the year when interns may work more than the traditional work-week or participate in after-hours activities such as outreach programs and crisis intervention.
-Interns are paid overtime in congruence with California state law and are pre-authorized for up to 80 hour of overtime over the course of the internship year.
+Interns are paid overtime in congruence with California state law and are pre-authorized for up to 80 hours of overtime over the course of the internship year.

 California regulations stipulate an intern can count a maximum of 44 hours per week toward Supervised Professional Experience (SPE) hours.
 Interns are expected to acquire a minimum of 1,850 hours during their training year (typically August 1 - July 31) in order to successfully complete the internship.
 The average number of hours earned by interns each year is closer to 1,900, with many interns choosing to work extra hours in order to bring their total SPE to 2,000.
 Interns are urged to know the hour requirement for states where they anticipate getting licensed in order to make certain they earn enough hours during the internship year.
+Additionally, please let the Training Director know if your academic program requires more than our required 1,850 hours to fulfill your program's internship expectations.